 Do you use a laser?

-By creating physical masks from my hand-drawn designs, each individual knife ends up being unique as well.
+By creating physical masks from my hand-drawn designs, each knife ends up being unique as well.
 Some lines may be a little thicker or thinner, a detail larger here or smaller there.
 Corrections or tweaks to the design are achieved by painting a masking fluid directly onto a knife before it is dipped in acid.
-All things said and done, I love the craftsmanship required to produce my work and I wouldn’t trade the unique flavour it brings to every single knife.
+All things said and done, I love the craftsmanship required to produce my work, and I wouldn’t trade the unique flavour it brings to every single knife.